BoaPi/learning-rust/README.md

 * constants using the keyword `const`
 * the type of a constant have to be annotated
 * constants can be declared at any scope
-* constants are only allowed to be an constatn expression, **not** a result of a runtime computation
+* constants are only allowed to be an constant expression, **not** a result of a runtime computation
-* constants have a naming convention, `NAME_OF_THE_CONSTANT`, all uppercase with underscores betwenn words
+* constants have a naming convention, `NAME_OF_THE_CONSTANT`, all uppercase with underscores between words
 * **shadowing** is the re-declaration of a **immutable** variable
 * **shadowing** is scope related
 * **shadowing** is **not** mutability, reassignment only work with `let` keyword